Updated on 20/02/2023

 How to manage reviews: some advice

 How to manage customer reviews?
 Customer reviews are defined as the feedback generated by those who have used a company’s product or service.
 Online shopping platforms and social networks are generally the preferred tools for transmitting feedback, whether or not it is publicly visible.
 This feedback is a fundamental resource, and companies must be able to capture it in order to survive in a market where visibility, for better or for worse, is decisive.

-Let’s go back to the main points of an effective strategy for managing customer reviews, which is one of the most important elements of the brand reputation, valid B2B and B2C.
-Let’s take Hubspot as a starting point to develop a 4-point framework for an effective multi-channel strategy.
+Let’s go back to six points where are the main points of an effective customer reviews management strategy, which is one of the most important elements of brand reputation, valid for both consumer-oriented companies and for B2B.

 1. Choose the right online platforms for your business